 Proposed Craft Distillery.
 Charles Ferri is Converting a 19th century former monastery, situated on a 27-acre riverfront parcel on Route 9W in the Town of Esopus that was subdivided from a 117-acre piece once owned by the Christian Brothers. into a destination boutique distillery where he will be producing gin and whiskey from the waters of Esopus, NY.
 Ferri is known for running night clubs in the Hamptons

-Korean barbeque restaurant business within the Koreatown neighborhood of Manhattan.
-An ethnic Korean enclave that has grown exponentially since the 1980's and become the cultural nexus for several smaller Koreatowns.
-The restaurant has gained extraordinary notoriety over the past few years, becoming a popular attraction for not only numerous celebrities, including Anthony Bourdain, Chris Rock, Rachael Ray and Channing Tatum, but even more importantly, the subject restaurant became a hot-spot for numerous celebrity chefs from the area, including David Chang, Dominique Ansel, Rich Torrisi of Corbone and Santina, Mission Chinese's Danny Bowien, numerous "Top Chef" Contestants, such as Dale Talde.
+A Korean barbeque restaurant business within the Koreatown neighborhood of Manhattan.
+The restaurant has gained extraordinary notoriety, becoming a popular attraction for not only numerous celebrities, including Anthony Bourdain, Chris Rock, Rachael Ray and Channing Tatum, but even more importantly, the subject restaurant became a hot-spot for numerous celebrity chefs from the area, including David Chang, Dominique Ansel, Rich Torrisi of Corbone and Santina, Mission Chinese's Danny Bowien, numerous "Top Chef" Contestants, such as Dale Talde.